cbfacademy/react-assessment/README.md

     Allows **components** to be removed from the `<Basket/>`

 - `search()`:
-    Searches the iTunes API for the keywords entered by the user
+    Searches the iTunes API for the `terms` entered by the user

 The `<App/>` **component** should be **rendered** in the `index.js` file.